jirotubuyaki/ThunderBayesR/README.md

 ### Implemented by Scala

 This package is implemented by Scala.
 Please install Scala compiler version 2.12.6.
 Programs are compiled java archive.
-If you are interested in source codes by Scala.
+If you are interested in source codes by Scala, Please read src directory.

 ### Method for Chinese Restaurant Process Clustering